mecani/blazingsql_apacheorc/README.md

 # Docker container with BlazingSQL and Apache ORC
-Docker container with blazing sql from Conda with apache orc
+Docker container with blazing sql and apache ORC from nvidia/cuda working in python with Conda.